Bambil/bamboo-doc/source/index.html.md

 ```

 This request is used for activating actuators or not.
 Through the settings
-parameters you can set the values and the middleware will take care of the
+parameters you can set the values and the I1820 will take care of the
 rest of the job.

 The parameter list for this request must be **json** formatted.
 Here is the